apify/apify-docs/sources/academy/platform/getting_started/index.md

 ## Next up {#next}

 In our next lesson, we'll learn about something super exciting - **actors**.
-Actors are the living and breathing core of the Apify platform, and are an extremely powerful concept.
+Actors are the living and breathing core of the Apify platform and are an extremely powerful concept.
 What are you waiting for?
 Let's jump [right into the next lesson](./actors.md)!